The roles of the $T_{c\bar{s}0}(2900)^0$ and $D_0^*(2300)$ in the process $B^-\to D_s^+K^-\pi^-$: Introduction

-respectively.
-Their masses and widths are close to each other, which implies that $T_{c\bar{s}0}(2900)^0$ and $T_{c\bar{s}0}(2900)^{++}$ with the flavor components $c\bar{s}\bar{u}d$ and $c\bar{s}u\bar{d}$ should be two of the isospin triplet.
-Some interpretations for their structure are proposed theoretically~\cite{Lian:2023cgs}.
-For instance, the authors in Ref.~\cite{Agaev:2022duz} argue that $T_{c\bar{s}0}(2900)^{++}$ and $T_{c\bar{s}0}(2900)^0$ may be modelled as molecules $D_s^{*+}\rho^+$ and $D_s^{*+}\rho^-$, respectively, using two-point sum rule method.
-In addition, the $T_{c\bar{s}0}(2900)$ also can be considered as a virtual state created by the $D_s^*\rho$ and $D^*K^*$ interaction in coupled channels~\cite{Molina:2022jcd}.
-Thus, it is crucial to confirm the existence of $T_{c\bar{s}0}(2900)$ in other processes, which will provide more precise properties and shed light on its internal structure.
+Some interpretations for their structure are proposed theoretically such as the `genuine' tetraquark state~\cite{Lian:2023cgs,Meng:2023jqk,Yang:2023evp}, the molecular state~\cite{Agaev:2022duz,Duan:2023lcj}.
+Since the $T_{c\bar{s}0}(2900)$ lies close to the thresholds of $D^*_s\rho$ and $D^*K^*$, the two-hadron continuum is expected to be of relevant for its existence, which make the $T_{c\bar{s}0}(2900)$ natural candidate for the molecular state~\cite{Guo:2017jvc,Matuschek:2020gqe}.
+In Ref.~\cite{Agaev:2022duz}, the authors argue that $T_{c\bar{s}0}(2900)^{++}$ and $T_{c\bar{s}0}(2900)^0$ may be modelled as molecules $D_s^{*+}\rho^+$ and $D_s^{*+}\rho^-$, respectively, using two-point sum rule method.
+In addition, the $T_{c\bar{s}0}(2900)$ also can be considered as a virtual state created by the $D_s^*\rho$ and $D^*K^*$ interactions in coupled channels~\cite{Molina:2022jcd}, and the further analysis of the $D^*K^*$ interaction in a coupled-channel approach favors the $T_{c\bar{s}0}(2900)$ as a bound/virtual state\cite{Duan:2023lcj}.
+Thus, in this work we would like to study the production of $T_{c\bar{s}0}(2900)$ with the molecular scenario, which is expected to be checked by future experiments.

-As we known, many candidates of the exotic states were observed in the decays of $B$ meson, and Belle and LHCb Collaborations have accumulated many events of $B$ mesons, which provides an important lab to study the hadron resonances~\cite{Chen:2022asf,Wang:2017mrt,Liu:2022dmm,Zhang:2020rqr,Dai:2018nmw,Chen:2021erj}.
+As we known, many candidates of the exotic states were observed in the decays of $B$ meson, and Belle and LHCb Collaborations have accumulated many events of $B$ mesons, which provides an important lab to study the hadron resonances~\cite{Chen:2022asf,Wang:2017mrt,Liu:2022dmm,Zhang:2020rqr,Dai:2018nmw,Li:2023nsw,Chen:2021erj}.
 For instance, we have proposed to search for the open-flavor tetraquark $T_{c\bar{s}0}(2900)^{++}$ in the process $B^+\to K^+D^+D^-$ by assuming $T_{c\bar{s}0}(2900)^{++}$ as a $D^{*+}K^{*+}$ molecular state in Ref.~\cite{Duan:2023qsg}.
-According to the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2022pth}, one can find that the branching fraction of the process $B^+ \to D^-_s \pi^+ K^+$ is $(1.80\pm 0.22)\times 10^{-4}$, in the same order of magnitude with the branching fraction of the process $B^+\to D^- D^+ K^+$ [$(2.2\pm 0.7)\times 10^{-4}$], which implies that it is reasonable to propose to search for the $T_{c\bar{s}0}(2900)$ in the process $B^+\to D^-_s\pi^+ K^+$.
+According to the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2022pth}, one can find that the branching fraction of the process $B^+ \to D^-_s \pi^+ K^+$ is $(1.80\pm 0.22)\times 10^{-4}$, in the same order of magnitude with the branching fraction of the process $B^+\to D^- D^+ K^+$ [$(2.2\pm 0.7)\times 10^{-4}$], which implies that it is reasonable to search for the $T_{c\bar{s}0}(2900)$ in the process $B^+\to D^-_s\pi^+ K^+$.

 It should be pointed out that the processes $B^+\to D_s^- \pi^+ K^+$ and $B^-\to D_s^+ \pi^- K^-$ have been measured by the {\it BABAR}~\cite{BaBar:2007xlt} and Belle Collaborations~\cite{Belle:2009hlu}, and the $D_s^\pm K^\mp$ invariant mass distributions exhibit strong enhancements near the threshold.
 The same threshold enhancements have also appeared in the $D_s K$ invariant mass distribution in the processes $B^0\to D_s^-K^0_S\pi^+$ and $B^+\to D_s^-K^+K^+$~\cite{Belle:2014agw}, which could be due to the contribution from the high pole of the $D^*_0(2300)$ with two-pole structure in the unitarized chiral perturbation theory~\cite{Albaladejo:2016lbb,Du:2019oki}\footnote{The state $D^*_0(2300)$ was denoted as $D_0^*(2400)$ in previous versions of RPP, and more discussions about this state can be found in the review `Heavy Non-$q\bar{q}$ mesons' of RPP~\cite{ParticleDataGroup:2022pth}.}.